 - Dog/Cat Products– Have you used a great cat brush lately?
 Is there a certain toy that your dog is crazy for?
 If so, feel free to tell us more about it by writing an article about it and letting our audience know why it is a great product for them as well!

-- Personal Stories (With Pictures!)– Here at Furzly, we love all personal stories about pets.
+- Personal Stories (With Pictures!)– Here at Furzly, we love all personal stories about dogs and cats.
 If you have something fun or exceptional to write about, go ahead and write your story for the world to see.
 There’s only one requirement.
-Please attach a picture of your pet in your article!
+Please attach a picture of your dog or cat in your article!
 We love seeing your adorable animals!